Spain Still Top for Holiday Travel for Holidaymakers

 Travel to Spain is within the comfort zone for many Brits

-ABTA (Association of British Travel Agents) says many Brits as “now very familiar with and comfortable in Spain,” around half-a-million of us owning property there.
+ABTA (Association of British Travel Agents) says many Brits as “now very familiar with and comfortable in Spain,” with around half a million of us owning property there.

 “Travelling there and around is easy and inexpensive.
 No-frills airline routes are spread across the whole of Spain, the Spanish train system is among the best and least expensive in Europe, the bus system is regular and reliable and taxis are plentiful and cheap.”